luevano/luevano.xyz/src/blog/temp/jellyfin_server_with_sonarr_radarr.md

 - The `python-selenium` package that it requires doesn't build (actually doesn't pass the tests).
 - The `python-selenium` package is a higher version than the required by `flaresolverr`, and it's a breaking change version, so even if you are able to install `python-selenium` (by just removing the checks) it will still fail due to this check.

+### Manual installation

 For now the best next thing is to manually set it up using a virtual environment.
-Taking some elements from the AUR package.

-Only package requirements are `chromium` and `xorg-server-xvfb`, needed for the webdriver and a virtual X server.
-Install via pacman:
+I'll be taking some elements from the AUR package.
+Only package requirements are `chromium` and `xorg-server-xvfb`, needed for the `selenium` webdriver and a virtual X server.

+Install dependencies via pacman:

 ```sh
 pacman -S chromium xorg-server-xvfb